Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

 The options are detailed in the <a href="https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods">multiprocessing section of the Python manual</a>.

-The traditional default for Python on Linux has been the `fork` start method, and a lot of Parsl was built assuming that is the case. <a href="https://github.com/Parsl/parsl/pull/2099">PR #2099</a> made this use more explicit in the codebase.
+The traditional default for Python on Linux has been the `fork` start method, and a lot of Parsl was built assuming that is the case. <a href="https://github.com/Parsl/parsl/pull/2099">PR #2099</a> made this more explicit in the codebase.

-Unfortunately, the `fork` start method doesn't work very well in the situations Parsl wants it to, and it is one of the main causes of "mysterious" hangs in our test system (and probably, then, for users who silently endure those hangs).
+Unfortunately, the `fork` start method doesn't work very well in the situations Parsl wants it to, and it is one of the main causes of "mysterious" hangs in our test system (and so probably for users who silently endure those hangs in the real world.)

 I'm not alone in this opinion: Python will move to a new linux default, `spawn`, with Python 3.14; MacOS has used `spawn` as a default for a long time and Parsl specifically overrides this to get `fork` behaviour; and Windows